prof-rossetti/nyu-info-2335-201706/projects/crud-app/project.md

 The program should interface with an inventory of products kept in a CSV file named `data/products.csv`, however this CSV file should not be tracked in version control (see setup instructions).

-The program can assume existence of the CSV file in the specified location.
-And it can assume the file contains the proper header row:
+The program should assume existence of the CSV file in the specified location.
+And it should assume the file contains the proper header row:

     id,name,aisle,department,price